 Kamarul A Muhamed, founder and group CEO of Aerodyne Group, shared how the Malaysian-based enterprise solutions provider helped bridge productivity gaps through drone technology and the integration of artificial intelligence.
 The company’s Agrimor platform, an on-demand drone precision service that enables data-driven agriculture, helps farmers increase crop yields and profitability.
 Looking ahead, Aerodyne hopes to introduce the next generation of drones in 2022.
 Being AI-driven and equipped with collaborative swarm systems geared for mission optimization, these drones will have broader applications in industries such as security, smart city solutions, and agriculture.

 With more businesses starting to realize the potential of drones, Aerodyne Group has pilot projects in place with plans to expand.
-The company is targeting neighboring countries such as Indonesia and Thailand, where agriculture still employs farming methods that are still labor-intensive and have a high environmental impact.
+The company is targeting neighboring countries such as Indonesia and Thailand, where agriculture still employs farming methods that are labor-intensive and have a high environmental impact.

-In an age where disruption is increasingly becoming a fact of life, listening to the needs of local communities opens up a world of possibilities for new ventures & business models.
+In an age where disruption is increasingly becoming a fact of life, listening to the needs of local communities opens up a world of possibilities for new ventures and business models.
 And as COVID-19 continues to rewrite the rules for lives and businesses alike, collaboration, innovation and resilience will be crucial to survival.
 Companies that view the pandemic as a catalyst for change and stay connected to their workers and consumers will continue to grow stronger and pull ahead of the competition.

 About the authors: This piece is co-authored by Richard Mackender, Tan Shuo Yan, Lim Shu Jun, and Andrea Lim.
 Richard Mackender leads the Deloitte Southeast Asia Innovation team, a cross-function, cross-country unit dedicated to driving innovation as a long-term value creator across Deloitte’s Southeast Asia operations.